You are here:

 We have produced a KeyDoc that you can use to show how your school promotes British values as part of spiritual, moral, social and cultural (SMSC) development.
 It contains a series of questions, with space to record evidence to support each answer.

 Sue explained that in some subjects, like maths and science, it would be more difficult to demonstrate British values.
-However, she noted that schools should take a holistic approach wherever possible when teaching British values rather than concentrating on individual subjects.
+However, schools should take a holistic approach wherever possible when teaching British values rather than concentrating on individual subjects.

-Bill agreed with Sue that the curriculum provides many opportunities for discussing and promoting British values.
+Bill Bolloten, another of our associate experts, agreed with Sue that the curriculum provides many opportunities for discussing and promoting British values.
 He added that many schools will already be addressing these through subjects such as personal, social, and health education (PSHE) and RE.

 In primary schools, the PSHE curriculum may involve discussions about friendship and how we treat our friends.
 There are natural connections between this and the British values around mutual respect.
-He also explained that schools can use assemblies and collective worship sessions to address how British values are relevant to all pupils.
+Schools can use assemblies and collective worship sessions to address how British values are relevant to all pupils.

 Bill cautioned schools against creating a separate curriculum strand for British values.
-He said that, as part of SMSC development, British values are not easily ‘taught’.
+As part of SMSC development, British values are not easily ‘taught’.
 Instead, they need to be lived through the school’s ethos and values.
-He said that producing a set curriculum or skills progression risks turning British values into a tick-list of activities rather than a meaningful, character-building part of the work the school does.
+Producing a set curriculum or skills progression risks turning British values into a tick-list of activities rather than a meaningful, character-building part of the work the school does.